tristanpendergrass/som/README.md

 You do not have to go through the "Load unpacked" step from installation again, just close and reopen the extension to see your changes.

+## Deployment

+- Bump the version number in static/manifest.json.
+- Bump the version number in Main.elm.
+- Run the above commands from Development to generate an up-to-date /dist folder.
+- Compress the /dist folder and upload to Chrome web store or wherever.

 ## Test

 Tests are in /tests.
 Written using https://github.com/elm-explorations/test.